luialbeto/Test-automation-with-cypress/README.md

-# Test-automation-with-cypress
+## Test-automation-with-cypress

+# Project structured with Page Objects, Gherkins language and BDD

-It is necessary
+# It is necessary
 npm install -D cypress-cucumber-preprocessor To start the tests, run one of the following commands in the VS terminal Code: To run the tests via terminal: npx cypress run To run the tests via browser: npx cypress run --browser chrome - -no-exit To run tests via script saved in package.json: npm run test: chrome

 Cypress configuration: find the excerpt below in the plugins file: